angy255/stolen-art-app/README.md

 ## 🎨 Credits
 - Fonts from Google Fonts
 - Icons from Font Awesome
-- Art Heist Information — Various historical sources and museums
+- Heists information — various historical sources and museums
-- Inspiration — The fascinating world of art crime and cultural heritage protection
+- Inspiration — the fascinating world of art crime and cultural heritage protection